-During Public Review Period, a second Open House was held at the Black River Beach Neighborhood Center on Tuesday, August 23rd from 4pm to 6pm.
+A second Open House was held at the Black River Beach Neighborhood Center on Tuesday, August 23rd from 4pm to 6pm.
 This second and final open house allowed the team to present the draft plan to those most affected by flooding in the city: the community.
-The full plan was provided to receive confirmation previously received
+The full plan was provided to receive confirmation previously received feedback and opinions had been fully integrated into the plan.
+During this open house, the public shared feedback that informed the final, published plan, and established suggestions for plan maintenance.